 The Senior Management Team is comprised of the Directors who are responsible for the day-to-day management and strategic development of the organisation.
-The top two directors (Amarjit Dhull and Urs Bielmann) are qualified social workers with many years of frontline experience in children and families and child protection, and over 35 years of combined experience in the fostering sector.
+The top two directors (Amarjit Dhull and Urs Bielmann) are qualified social workers with many years of frontline experience in children and families and child protection, and over 40 years of combined experience in the fostering sector.

-All members of the senior management have considerable expertise in their field and their management qualifications include MSW, DPM, LAW, and NVQ4 in leadership and management in care services, Diploma in Management level 5 and Diploma in Strategic Leadership and Management level 7.
+All members of the senior manage-

+ment have considerable expertise in their field and their management qualifications include MSW, SW Hons, Certificate in Management, DPM, LAW, and NVQ4 in leadership and management in care services, Diploma in Management level 5 and Diploma in Strategic Leadership and Management level 7.